Estimated reading time: 24 minutes

 Ice Bath Workshops around Thailand

-To find out more about our ice bath workshops, head over to our contact page and send us a message.
+To learn more about our ice bath workshops, head to our contact page and send us a message.

 We are the only ones in Thailand to offer you a real ice bath.
 So don’t settle for anything less.
 Learn and experience ice bathing, cold exposure and cold water immersion from the best.

-Sign up for one of our Ice Bath workshops or a Wim Hof Method workshop to experience real ice baths.
+Sign up for one of our weekly Breathwork, Ice Bath and Sauna sessions or a Wim Hof Method workshop to experience real ice baths.

 This is real cold exposure.
 This is a real ice bath!